I'tisam-ud-Din: Early life and ancestry

-Sayyid Muhammad I'tisam-ud-Din was born in 1730, to Sheikh Sayyid Taj-ud-Din, at the local Kazipara Masjid near his village.
-He belonged to a Bengali Muslim family of Sheikhs from the village of Panchnur; near the town of Chakdaha within Nadia district in the Mughal Empire's Bengal Subah The contemporary Bengali historian Shabnam Begum equates his grandfather, Sheikh Sayyid Shahab-ud-Din, to Shihabuddin Talish, author of the Fathiya-i 'Ibriya, an account of Mir Jumla's invasion of Assam.
+Syed Muhammad I'tisam-ud-Din was born in 1730, to Sheikh Syed Taj-ud-Din, at the local Kazipara Masjid near his village.
+He belonged to a Bengali Muslim family of Syeds from the village of Panchnur, they had been a respected family who had been Sheikhs, near the town of Chakdaha within Nadia district in the Mughal Empire's Bengal Subah The contemporary Bengali historian Shabnam Begum equates her grandfather, Sheikh Syed Shahab-ud-Din, to Shihabuddin Talish, author of the Fathiya-i 'Ibriya, an account of Mir Jumla's invasion of Assam.

-His birthplace, Kazipara Masjid, still stands today and his forefathers were said to have arrived to Panchnur following the Battle of Pandua.
-His ancestors settled in Bengal after fleeing the Mongol invasion of Persia.
+His birthplace, Kazipara Masjid, still stands today and his forefathers moved to Panchnur following the Battle of Pandua in Pandua.
+His ancestors settled in Bengal after fleeing the Mongol invasion of Persia and Mesopotamia.

 Education

 I'tisam-ud-Din came from a privileged background, in which he was well educated and fluent in the Arabic, Bengali, Hindustani and Persian languages.
 His elder brother was a mufti and adviser to the Nawab of Bengal, Alivardi Khan.
-Munshi Salimullah and Mirza Muhammad Qasim, who worked under Mir Jafar, trained I'tisam to also become a munshi and taught him the Persian language.
+Munshi Salimullah and Mirza Muhammad Qasim, who worked under Mir Jafar, trained I'tisam to also become a munshi and taught him Persian.

 Career

 He began his career as a munshi to Mir Jafar in Murshidabad.
-On the accession of Mir Qasim, he entered the service of the British East India Company's Major Martin Yorke and Major Mark and took part in a campaign against Raja Asad uz-Zaman Khan of Birbhum.
+On the accession of Mir Qasim (r.
+1760–1763), he entered the service of the British East India Company's Major Martin Yorke and Major Mark and took part in a campaign against Raja Asad uz-Zaman Khan of Birbhum.
 After the battle, Emperor Shah Alam II recognised his efforts during a visit to Azimabad.

 Later, I'tisam served under Captain Mackinon as paymaster for an orphanage.
 He fought alongside Mackinon and the Company against Mir Qasim in 1763 during the Battle of Giria and the Battle of Udhwa Nala.
 Bardette also made I'tisam the Tehsildar of Kutubpur.